I have a story to tell. Long story short: in 2010, NaNoWriMo changed my life.

 So I did.
 I’ve decided that if I could write 50,000 words in one month, I would become a writer.
 I guess I wanted to become a writer really bad because I met the goal and embraced creative writing ever since.
 I published a collection of short stories and a children’s book, The Girl Who Wanted to Catch a Cloud in a Marmalade Jar.
 I’m still far from how much I want to contribute with my writing to people but I’m at least on my way.

-In case you’re considering that being a writer is for you but not sure, I hardly recommend NaNoWriMo.
+In case you’re considering that being a writer is for you but not sure, I highly recommend NaNoWriMo.
 And if you’re still not convinced, read my 10 reasons why it will support you to become one.

 1. The End Can Be Scary

 When I started writing, I learnt that putting a lot of work into something you care about is scary at the beginning.
 Now let me tell you a secret: it’s the scariest in the end!
 Once I wrote the novel, I knew I could be a writer.
 How amazing!
 But…oh-oh.
 Now what?
 Here I was, facing a new chapter of my life.

 2. Next Time It’s Going To Be A Little Easier

 I wish I could say a lot easier but it’s not always true.
 I discovered that the more knowledge and skills I gained, the more courage I had to do it again.
 Eventually, I stopped worrying about the big stuff (50,000 words) because I learnt that I can cut things into smaller chunks.

 3. You Can Accomplish A Lot In 30 Days

 I love challenges.
 In writing, in running, in life.
 If you push yourself, you’ll see you can make a huge progress in very short time.
 It’s amazing what you can do.
 You may not sleep a lot and some things in your life will get neglected, but if you keep the distractions down, you will see a huge progress.